 Diabetic ketoacidosis

-In a long-term renal outcomes study in patients with type 2 diabetes and diabetic kidney disease, incidence rates of adjudicated events of diabetic ketoacidosis (DKA) were 0.21 (0.5%, 12/2,200) and 0.03 (0.1%, 2/2,197) per 100 patient-years of follow-up with canagliflozin 100 mg and placebo, respectively; of the 14 patients with DKA, 8 (7 on canagliflozin 100 mg and 1 on placebo) had a pretreatment eGFR of 30 to ˂ 45 mL/min/1.73 m2 (see section 4.4).
+In a long-term renal outcomes study in adult patients with type 2 diabetes and diabetic kidney disease, incidence rates of adjudicated events of diabetic ketoacidosis (DKA) were 0.21 (0.5%, 12/2,200) and 0.03 (0.1%, 2/2,197) per 100 patient-years of follow-up with canagliflozin 100 mg and placebo, respectively; of the 14 patients with DKA, 8 (7 on canagliflozin 100 mg and 1 on placebo) had a pretreatment eGFR of 30 to ˂ 45 mL/min/1.73 m2 (see section 4.4).

 Lower limb amputation

-In patients with type 2 diabetes who had established cardiovascular disease or at least two risk factors for cardiovascular disease, canagliflozin was associated with an increased risk of lower limb amputation as observed in the Integrated CANVAS Program comprised of CANVAS and CANVAS-R, two large, long-term, randomised, placebo-controlled trials evaluating 10,134 patients.
+In patients with type 2 diabetes who had established cardiovascular disease or at least two risk factors for cardiovascular disease, canagliflozin was associated with an increased risk of lower limb amputation as observed in the Integrated CANVAS Program comprised of CANVAS and CANVAS-R, two large, long-term, randomised, placebo-controlled trials evaluating 10,134 adult patients.
 The imbalance occurred as early as the first 26 weeks of therapy.
 Patients in CANVAS and CANVAS-R were followed for an average of 5.7 and 2.1 years, respectively.
 Regardless of treatment with canagliflozin or placebo, the risk of amputation was highest in patients with a baseline history of prior amputation, peripheral vascular disease, and neuropathy.
 The risk of lower limb amputation was not dose-dependent.
 The amputation results for the Integrated CANVAS Program are shown in table 3.

-There was no difference in risk of lower limb amputations associated with the use of canagliflozin 100 mg relative to placebo (1.2 vs 1.1 events per 100 patient-years, respectively [HR: 1.11; 95% CI 0.79, 1.56]) in CREDENCE, a long-term renal outcomes study of 4,397 patients with type 2 diabetes and diabetic kidney disease (see section 4.4).
-In other type 2 diabetes studies with canagliflozin, which enrolled a general diabetic population of 8,114 patients, no difference in lower limb amputation risk was observed relative to control.
+There was no difference in risk of lower limb amputations associated with the use of canagliflozin 100 mg relative to placebo (1.2 vs 1.1 events per 100 patient-years, respectively [HR: 1.11; 95% CI 0.79, 1.56]) in CREDENCE, a long-term renal outcomes study of 4,397 adult patients with type 2 diabetes and diabetic kidney disease (see section 4.4).
+In other type 2 diabetes studies with canagliflozin, which enrolled a general diabetic population of 8,114 adult patients, no difference in lower limb amputation risk was observed relative to control.